Training Node

 .

-For each task, the rewards for training nodes will be divided into two parts, reward A (which is daily emitted) and reward B (which is vested and emitted when the task is finished).
+For each task, the rewards for training nodes will be divided into two parts, Reward A (which is daily emitted) and Reward B (which is vested and emitted when the task is finished).

 Thus, assuming: